Daf Yomi, Football and New Year's | Torah In Motion

 [6] I don’t think it is overstating the case to claim that for many people one of the hardest things about making aliyah is giving up Sundays.
 There are many excellent reasons for Israel to adopt Sundays as part of a longer weekend (despite Friday already being a day off for many), not the least of which is the positive impact on religious-secular divide.

 [7] This is not the place to discuss the pros and cons of studying Daf Yomi or some other Torah subject.
-Undoubtedly, the greatest reason to study the daf is the tremendous motivational and psychological power it provides, joining with hundreds of thousands around the world with a clear and define goal of learning.
+Undoubtedly, the greatest reason to study the daf is the tremendous motivational and psychological power it provides, joining with hundreds of thousands around the world with a clear and defined goal of learning.